 The student should file a degree plan within the first semester of matriculation.
-Degree plan forms may be obtained from the major advisor.
-The major advisor, the department head, the dean of the college, and the graduate dean must review and approve the degree plan.
+Degree plan forms may be obtained from the assigned advisor.
+The assigned advisor, the department chair and the graduate Program Director/Coordinator must review and approve the degree plan.